antonychiu2/gitlab-mobb-cx-integration/README.md

 ![Mobb - Project Page](/source/images/Mobb_ProjectPage.png "Mobb - Project Page"){width=60%}

-Mobb provides a powerful self-guided remediation process.
-As a developer, all you have to do is answer a few questions and validate the fix.
+Mobb provides a powerful self-guided remediation engine.
+As a developer, all you have to do is answer a few questions and validate the fix that Mobb is proposing.
 From there, Mobb will take over the remediation process and commit the code on your behalf.

 Once you're ready, select the "Commit Changes" button.

 ![Mobb - Commit Fix](/source/images/Mobbmmit_CommitFix.png "Mobb - Commit Fix"){width=60%}